burggraf/firestore-supabase-comparison/README.md

 ## Query Optimization
 ### Typical Business Requirements
-- Allow a user to search for records based based on a large set of (optional) criteria
+- Allow a user to search for records based on a large set of (optional) criteria
 - Show me houses that are in my price range, have at least 3 bathrooms, have a pool, and are in one of the top school districts in the county

 A good example of this is a real estate application where a user is allowed to search based on any combinations of dozens of fields.
 There may be millions of possible search queries based on what a user is specifically looking for.